 - 1.40 To evaluate privacy practices, procedures and systems, entities should make a commitment to: - Monitor and review CDR privacy processes regularly.
-This could include assessing the adequacy and currency of practices, procedures and systems, to ensure they are up to date and being adhered to. - Create feedback channels for both staff and consumers to continue to learn lessons from complaints and breaches, as well as customer feedback more generally. - 1.41 Notably, accredited data recipients are required to provide regular assurance reports (an audit report) and attestation statements concerning compliance with certain information security requirements under Privacy Safeguard 12.18
+This could include assessing the adequacy and currency of practices, procedures and systems, to ensure they are up to date and being adhered to. - Create feedback channels for both staff and consumers to continue to learn lessons from complaints and breaches, as well as customer feedback more generally. - 1.41 Notably, accredited persons are required to provide regular assurance reports (an audit report) and attestation statements concerning compliance with certain information security requirements.